 To keep yourself, your employees and your customers safe, The Electrical Safety Foundation International (ESFI) and Consumer Product Safety Commission (CPSC) offers a helpful list of recommendations and taking the following precautions:

-- Make sure your generator is properly grounded.
+- Make sure your food truck generator is properly grounded.

 - Inspect the generator regularly and contact the nearest authorized dealer for parts needing repair or replacement.